bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

 # GitHub Action for Container Building and Registry Management

 ## Objective
-Create a GitHub Action and support bash scripts for use by developer (not the github action) to automate the building of Docker containers and manage their storage in the GitHub Container Registry.
+Create a GitHub Action and support makefile rules for use by developers to automate the building of Docker containers and manage their storage in the GitHub Container Registry.

 ## Main Components
 1. GitHub Action for building and uploading containers
-2. Support script to trigger and monitor the action
+2. Makefile rule to trigger and monitor the action
-3. Support script to list images in the container registry
+3. Makefile rule to list images in the container registry
-4. Support script to delete a named image from the container registry
+4. Makefile rule to delete a named image from the container registry

 ## Detailed Requirements

 ### 1. GitHub Action

 #### Trigger
+- Support manual triggering through GitHub UI
-- Support script run on developer workstation, not every repo push.
+- Must be triggerable by makefile rule run on developer workstation

+#### Authentication
+- Recommendation: Use a GitHub Personal Access Token (PAT) stored as an environment variable (e.g., GITHUB_PAT) for authentication in both the GitHub Action and makefile rules

 #### Domain
-- All Dockerfiles found in the `RBM-recipes` subdirectory of the repository.
+- All Dockerfiles found in the `RBM-recipes` subdirectory of the repository

 #### Build Process
 a.
 Generate a timestamp postfix: